Triggering a Custom Build

 Click the ellipsis on the Run button, and specify the options in the Run Custom Build dialog described below.

-To run a custom build with specific changes, open the build results page, go to the Working with Build Results, expand the required change, click the Run build with this change and proceed with the options in the Run Custom Build dialog.
+To run a custom build with specific changes, open the build results page, go to the Changes tab, expand the required change, click the Run build with this change, and proceed with the options in the Run Custom Build dialog.

 Promote a build - see the section below.